 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Peak Resources Limited is an other industrial metals & mining business based in Australia.
-Peak Resources shares (PEK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Peak Resources has a market cap (total outstanding shares value) of $156.3 million.
+Peak Resources is an other industrial metals & mining business based in Australia.
+Peak Resources shares (PEK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Peak Resources has a trailing 12-month revenue of around $111,008.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Peak Resources